 • The best property of Snowflake is that it provides separate storage and calculation options for data.

-• The minimum and maximum group size and scaling occur automatically in this area at a very high speed
+• The minimum and maximum group size and scaling occur automatically at a very high speed in this area.

 Simplify Data Transfer to Snowflake with Hevo’s No-Code Data Pipeline